joneshector/bs-python-utils/README.md

 ### Release notes

-#### 0.6.1 (November 18, 2023)
+#### 0.6.1 and 0.6.2 (November 18, 2023)
-Added a Matplotlib plot for discrete choice models, and a density plot for Seaborn.
+Added a Matplotlib plot for discrete choice models, a boxplot for Altair, and a density plot for Seaborn.

 #### 0.6 (November 9, 2023)